Praey for the Gods: Development

-Development of Praey for the Gods began in 2014 in San Francisco.
+Development of Prey for the Gods began in 2014 in San Francisco.
 No Matter Studios, the game's developer, consists of three people, Brian Parnell, Hung-Chien Liao, and Tim Wiese.
 They initially worked part-time on the game.
 On October 19, 2015, No Matter Studio revealed the game as Prey for the Gods, with a short trailer on YouTube.
 In February 2016 the studio moved to Seattle, Washington to work on the game full-time.
 The studio crowdfunded the game through Kickstarter in July 2016.
 It ended up raising more than half a million dollars, doubling the teams' original expectations (USD$300,000).
 Due to this, the game's scope and scale were also significantly expanded.
 According to No Matter, the gameplay was inspired by Shadow of the Colossus, Deus Ex, DayZ, and Bloodborne.

 No Matter Studios filed for trademark protection for the name Prey for the Gods in May 2016; however ZeniMax Media, who owns the trademark to the Prey name in the video game sector, issued an objection to the Prey for the Gods mark, citing that it was too similar to their Prey.
 No Matter Studios opted to abandon the trademark issue, not wanting to get into a legal battle with ZeniMax, and announced the change to Praey for the Gods in May 2017, just prior to the release of ZeniMax's Prey.

 The game was first released via Steam's early access program on January 31, 2019.
 The studio initially expected that the game would stay in early access for 6 to 12 months.
 In October 2020, No Matter announced that the full version of the game is set to be released in 2021 for Windows, PlayStation 4, PlayStation 5, and Xbox One.
 The game was released on December 14, 2021.

 Reception

-The PlayStation 5 version of Praey for the Gods received "generally negative reviews", while the PC version of the game received "mixed or average reviews", according to review aggregator Metacritic.
+The PlayStation 5 version of Prey for the Gods received "generally negative reviews", while the PC version of the game received "mixed or average reviews", according to review aggregator Metacritic.

 Push Square and IGN both spoke negatively about the game, appreciating its strong visual design while greatly lamenting the abundance of technical problems, irritating movement, and survival mechanics.
 IGN in particular cited the climbing mechanic as an issue, saying the slow movement and technical glitches made it "more irritating than fun".